 Determination as to whether a payment meets the aforementioned conditions involves management's judgment.
 If any of these conditions are not met, the resulting payment would not be considered a substantive milestone, and therefore the resulting payment would be considered part of the consideration for the single unit of accounting and amortized over the appropriate period.

-The Company recorded no milestone revenues during the year ended December, 31, 2013 and \$1.1 million of milestone revenue during the year ended December 31, 2012, respectively.
+The Company recorded \$2.0 million, none and \$1.1 million of milestone revenues during the years ended December, 31, 2014, 2013 and 2012, respectively.

 Cost of Product Sales